 Swaptions are quoted on a quarterly basis for maturities out to 3 years and on a semi-annual basis for maturities of 4 years and greater.
-Swaptions falling between the 3 and 4 year maturity are negotiated between the two counterparties, i.e. in line with the corresponding conventions for swaps.
+Swaptions falling between the 3 and 4 year maturity will be negotiated between the two counterparties.
+This is in line with the corresponding conventions for swaps.